ploomber/doc/doc/apps/streamlit.md

 1. Your application file (`app.py`)
 2. A dependencies file (`requirements.txt`)

 Note that the application will run with Python 3.11.
-Refer to this [section](customize-deployment-streamlit) for customized deployments.
+Refer to this [section](../faq/faq.md#customize-deployment) for customized deployments.
+[Here](https://github.com/ploomber/doc/tree/main/examples/streamlit/docker-based) is a sample Docker based `Streamlit` application.

 ## Application file